xcat2/xcat-core/docs/source/guides/admin-guides/references/man5/linuximage.5.rst

 \ **postinstall**\

- Only supported in diskless image only.
+ Supported in diskless image only.
 The fully qualified name of the scripts running in non-chroot mode after the package installation but before initrd generation during genimage.
 If multiple scripts are specified, they should be seperated with comma ",".
 A set of osimage attributes are exported as the environment variables to be used in the postinstall scripts:

  .. code-block:: perl